Relatively little effort each month

 The pregnancy question

 You'll return to fertility (that's just another way of saying you'll go back to being able to get pregnant) pretty darn quickly after you go off the ring.
 So don't take any chances.
-If you're not ready for a baby, protect yourself.
+If you're not ready for a baby, protect yourself with another method.